Use Case Documentation

 Builder

 Operates in read-write mode.
 Reads the Architect's plan before taking any action.
-Executes strict, well-scoped directives with 3-retry error recovery loop guided by the Verifier.
+Executes strict, well-scoped directives with built-in error recovery loops guided by verification feedback.

 Verifier